Monitor computer usage regularly and set clear limits.

 Be alert about the information you send and receive from the internet.

-Set clear rules for internet use.
-For example: personal information must never be
+Set clear rules for internet use; eg. Personal info must never be disclosed age, name etc.

 Create a list of internet sites that are safe.

-Have the internet connection in an open area to monitor the activities.
+Have the internet connection in an open/common room where one can monitor the activities.

 Online gambling should not be allowed.